 Face coverings are required when moving through shared spaces (lobbies, elevators, stairwells, lounges, etc.), when using campus public transportation and while inside university vehicles or golf carts if more than one person is present.

-Face coverings may be removed when inside of a private building space, such as a single use office or residence hall room.
-Face coverings can also be removed in cubicles that are spaced at least six feet apart and have vertical barriers in place between workstations.
+Face coverings may be removed when inside of a private building space, such as a single use, completely enclosed office or residence hall room.
+Based on the latest research that suggests the coronavirus can travel through the air and transfer from person to person, face coverings should be worn in cubicles even if they are spaced at least six feet apart and have vertical barriers in place between workstations.

-USF recommends wearing face coverings in outdoor public spaces on campus when six feet of physical distancing cannot be maintained.
+USF requires wearing face coverings in outdoor public spaces on campus when in the presence of others.

 Any individuals who fail to comply with these requirements may face consequences, starting with removal from the class, workspace or activity until university guidance is followed.